 Being a vampire, Black Corsair has considerable telepathic ability.
-She can use this to communicate (over long distances in the case of her familiar), or even manipulate the release of hormones in the human brain.
+She can use this to communicate (over long distances in the case of her familiar).
 She’s not big on hypnosis or mind domination, though she can do it.
 Eye contact with the subject increases the strength of the communication, hypnosis, or mind domination.

 A highly unusual gift for a vampire, Elizabeth has some limited pyrokinesis and is able to create flames that will engulf a target with the snap of her fingers.
 This requires considerable energy, however and is used relatively sparingly.

 Speed, Strength, and Agility

 As a vampire, Black Corsair possesses inhuman speed, strength, agility, and regeneration.
-However her recent mutation has amplified those abilities considerably.
+However her recent mutation has amplified those abilities.
 She can move from one spot to another faster than the human eye can follow, almost making it seem like she can teleport.
-Her regeneration has increased to the point where she can recover from 'mortal' wounds within a day, but an injection of blood from the vials she carries on her can vastly boost her powers.
+Her regeneration has increased to the point where she can recover from 'mortal' wounds within a day, depending on their nature.

-Beth is still susceptible to holy objects and symbols of faith when wielded against her with belief backing them up, and she cannot tread on holy ground.
+Beth is susceptible to holy objects and symbols of faith when wielded against her with belief backing them up, and she cannot tread on holy ground.
 She must be invited into a private space such as a home in order to enter, though public spaces are fair game.
 She can only digest normal food in small amounts.
 Garlic, while unpleasant to her, is not enough to repel her.
-Recent developments have now left her immune to silver and the effects of sunlight dulling her powers.
 Permanent death can be achieved via decapitation and burning, though the latter must render her to naught but ashes.
 A traditional wooden stake through the heart is also lethal (though not with the immediate result most assume), and silver remains harmful.
 Her sheer age has allowed her to overcome falling dormant during daylight hours, and the inability to cross free-running water; though the latter still causes her some discomfort.

 Beth has worked with Cerberus Tactical Solutions, but is not affiliated with them.